-- 687A First year project (Up to three 9" x 13" official cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of 25 insects, maximum 50 insects, from at least four orders.
+- 687A First year project (Up to four 9" x 1" cardboard boxes, or up to two 18" x 24" wooden boxes, with minimum of 25 insects, maximum 50 insects, from at least four orders.
 Identification beyond order not necessary.
-All specimens must have date and locality label.) - First year project (minimum of 25 insect photographs, maximum 50 photographs, from at least four orders.
+All specimens must have date and locality label.) - 687B First year project (minimum of 25 insect photographs, maximum 50 photographs, from at least four orders.
 Identification beyond order not necessary.
 All photographs must have notation field.)